 - Data can inform which push notifications to offer promotions in-app or via mobile.

-Put simply, Big Data allows hotel marketers to ensure that offers reach the right person, in the right location, and at the right time.
+Put simply, Big Data allows hotel marketers to ensure that offers to reach the right person, in the right location, and at the right time.

 Improved Products and Guest Experiences